If you are getting a microphone error at the System Check stage of Proctortrack the Microphone input volume/sensitivity might need to be increased.

 3. Right-Click on the speaker icon in the lower-right corner of the screen and select "Open Volume Mixer" as shown below.
 Make sure that "Speakers" and "System sounds are moved all the way up and are not muted.

-4. Also check if the Microphone is allowed to accessed by the Apps on Windows.
-Go to "Microphone Privacy Settings" from Start menu, and then Turn ON the option as below.
+4. Also check if the Microphone is allowed to access the Apps on Windows.
+Go to "Microphone Privacy Settings" from the Start menu, and then Turn ON the option below.

-5. Close and then click on retry on Proctortrack.
+5. Close and then click on retry on Proctortrack/Remote Desk App.